Digital Photography Settings – The Best Digital Camera Settings For Beginners

-Learn Digital Camera Modes and The Top Digital Camera Settings For Sony Alpha Cameras
+Digital Camera Modes – Digital Camera Settings – Digital Camera Procedures For Sony Alpha Cameras

-Digital Camera Modes – Explains The Exposure Triangle.
+Digital Camera Modes – Photos By Meta Explains The Exposure Triangle.
 When and Why to use Shutter Priority Mode, Aperture Priority Mode or Manual Mode with Auto ISO.

-Digital Camera Settings Guide – Explains the Complex Amount of Digital Camera Settings – What they are and what you should set them to.
-This is specific to the Sony a77 II Digital Camera, but can also be applied to other Sony Digital Camera Models.
+Digital Camera Settings – Photos By Meta Explains the Complex Amount of Digital Camera Settings – What they are and what you should set them to.
+This section is specific to the Sony a77 II Digital Camera, but they can also be applied to many other Sony Digital Cameras.

-Digital Camera Procedures – Explains How To Use The Many Digital Camera Settings to setup Digital Camera Procedures, such as Back Button Auto Focus.
+Digital Camera Procedures – Photos By Meta Explains How To Use The Many Digital Camera Settings to setup Digital Camera Procedures, such as Back Button Auto Focus.

-Manual Mode – Meta almost always shoots in Manual Mode to gain full control of both the Aperture Size (Controls Depth of Field and Background Blur) and Shutter Speed (Freezes or Blurs Action) on her Digital Camera.
+Manual Mode – Meta always shoots in Manual Mode to gain full control of both the Aperture Size (Controls Depth of Field and Background Blur) and Shutter Speed (Freezes or Blurs Action) on her Digital Camera.
 Meta typically starts out at f/8 and 1/100th of a second.
-Auto ISO (Limited to ISO 400) is recommended for Manual Mode to make it easier to use.
+Auto ISO (Limited to ISO 800) is recommended for Manual Mode.

 Aperture Priority Mode – In Aperture Priority Mode, you set the Aperture depending on what Depth of Field (Narrow or Wide) and what Background (Blurred or Sharp) you want.
 Use f/2.8 (Large Opening) for a Narrow Depth of Field with a Blurred Background or f/22 (Small Opening) for a Wide Depth of Field with a Sharp Background.
 The Digital Camera will pick the Correct Shutter Speed for you.
 Use a Sturdy Tripod when using Aperture Priority Mode if your shutter speed drops below 1/60th of a second.